 [Section 302, formerly section 182, amended by No. 34 of 1999 s.
 49; renumbered as section 302 by No. 42 of 2004 s.
 154(1).]

-303. Payments not assignable
+303. Compensation payments not assignable

 (1) A payment of compensation, or a sum paid by way of redemption thereof, is not capable of being assigned, charged or attached, and shall not pass to another person by operation of the law, nor shall any claim be set off against such payment or sum, except in respect of voluntary advances of future compensation made by an employer or insurer with the approval of the Director.